Meeco/docs/platform/vault/overview.md

 - their house insurance policy number, and
 - the date the policy is due to expire

 They also have the option to attach files and assign tags (for ease of filtering).
-Once saved, the user will have a new Item appear in their Vault.
+Once saved, a new Item will appear in the user's Vault.

 ## Connections